bparanj/coding-skill/_posts/2020-02-24-datastructure-n-queens-problem.md

 ---
 layout: post
 title: Choice of Datastructure for N Queens Problem
-excerpt: Why is not a good idea to choose matrix as the data structure for N Queens problem?
+excerpt: Why is it not a good idea to choose matrix as the data structure for N Queens problem?
 ---

 It's a waste of space, and introduces unnecessary degrees of freedom that may inflate the search space.
 A solution to the N Queens problem, N=8, in a 2-dimensional matrix, might be represented as:

 ```